Most people do not want to spent any money. Period.

 The problem with DIY website builders

-- You need an eye for design to create something that looks good (the likelihood is that your website will not look like the demo website out of the box)
+- You need an eye for design to create something that looks good

 - You need an understanding of UX (user experience) to create an effective website